My Uncle Willy’s TLDR: No boddah wid dat!

 The magnificence is beyond an experience of sentience.
 I’ve thrown around the word “sentience” throughout my posts here on this site as well as fishnu.org.
 My intent is to include all lifeforms on Earth, beyond Earth, and all sides around the present.
 It is all inseparable from us.
 Sentient beings perceive their environment and react to what they perceive.

 Even the simplest lifeforms, such as a single bacterium, is an indescribably intricate assemblage of tens of billions of atoms.
-It has a life of eating, evading, and reproducing just like us.
+As Stuart Hameroff would say, it has a life of eating, evading, and reproducing just like us.
 Even it has some level of sentience.
 When you interact with your cat at home or a raven at Bryce Canyon, you know that something is going in in that brain – it’s not just computations.
 That’s why Buddhists value all life.

 Now look towards the top-left side of the major fin in the photo above.
 Then look at photo just below, a close-up.